HomeSustainabilityEnvironmentNatural Resources Capital

 Develop quarry rehabilitation plans

-Rate of developing quarry restoration plans: 90% or more
+Rate of developing quarry rehabilitation plans: 90% or more

 Total greening area